-The long fin gunnel is a species of marine fish in the family Pholidae.
-It is a small fish that can remain out of water and breathe air.
+The longfin gunnel is a species of marine fish in the family Pholidae.
+It is a small fish that can remain out of the water and breathe air.
 It can be found all along the Pacific coast, including the waters surrounding Vancouver Island, look for it in shallow waters.

 This species is found along the western Pacific, from Alaska to northern California, including the waters of the BC Coastal Region.
-The long fin gunnel lives in shallow, marine areas.
+The longfin gunnel lives in shallow, marine areas.
 It may also be found out of water under seaweed or rocks.
 It is known to live in the demersal zone at depths of up to about 70 meters.
-This fish is common in such habitats as tide pools and in the mid tidal zone environment and may be found hiding under along the shore under various types of debris.
+This fish is common in such habitats as tide pools and in the mid-tidal zone environment and may be found hiding along the shore under various types of debris.

-This species prefers to eat marine worms and small species of crustacean.
+This species prefers to eat marine worms and small species of crustaceans.
 They have also been seen eating the eggs of other fish.

-Little is known about how the long fin gunnel reproduces.
-It is thought that they spawn during winter, they lay their eggs on the underside of a shell or under a stone in a nest prepared by the male.
+Little is known about how the longfin gunnel reproduces.
+It is thought that they spawn during winter, they lay their eggs on the underside of a seashell or under a stone in a nest prepared by the male.
 The male remains to guard the eggs, fanning them with his tail.
 The female leaves right after laying the eggs.

 These little fish are beautiful, and it’s always a thrill to see them, when looking at low tide for them, lift seaweed-covered rocks to locate them, you will also see the black prickleback in the same areas.